Basic FAQs in Software Testing

 13. What is Retest?
 What is Regression Testing?

-Re-test – Retesting means we are testing only a certain part of an application again and not considering how it will affect the other part of the application.
+Retest – Retesting means we are testing only a certain part of an application again and not considering how it will affect the other part.

-Regression Testing – Testing the application after a change in a module or part of the application for testing the code change will affect the rest of the application.
+Regression Testing – Testing the application after a change in a module or part of the application to test the code change will affect the rest of the application.

 14. Explain Load, Performance, and Stress Testing with an Example.

-Load Testing and Performance Testing are commonly said as positive testing, whereas Stress Testing is negative testing.
+Load Testing and Performance Testing are commonly said to be positive testing, whereas Stress Testing is negative testing.

-Say, for example, an application can handle 25 simultaneous user logins at a time.
-In load testing, we will test the application for 25 users and check how they are working in this stage.
+For example, an application can handle 25 simultaneous user logins.
+We will test the application for 25 users in load testing and check how it works in this stage.
 In performance testing, we will concentrate on the time taken to operate.
-Whereas in stress testing, we will test with more users than 25, and the test will continue to any number, and we will check where the application is cracking.
+In stress testing, we will test with more users than 25, and the test will continue to any number, and we will check where the application is cracking.

 15. What is UAT testing?
 When is it to be done?

 UAT testing – UAT stands for ‘User Acceptance Testing.
-This testing is carried out from the user’s perspective, and it is usually done before the release.
+This testing is carried out from the user’s perspective and is usually done before the release.